 More information about the history of the MAIA Foundation can be found on their website: www.maia-foundation.org/history

-The fellow processing the Wyckoff and MacKenzie papers will collaboratively curate an exhibition on agriculture, labor, and community studies in Santa Cruz County, along with the fellows processing the papers of William Friedland and the California Farm Reporter records.
+Brittney Jimenez is collaboratively curating an exhibition on agriculture, labor, and community studies in Santa Cruz County, along with the fellows processing the papers of William Friedland and the California Farm Reporter records.

 The land on which we gather is the unceded territory of the Awaswas-speaking Uypi Tribe.
 The Amah Mutsun Tribal Band, comprised of the descendants of indigenous people taken to missions Santa Cruz and San Juan Bautista during Spanish colonization of the Central Coast, is today working hard to restore traditional stewardship practices on these lands and heal from historical trauma.